 Clinical trials are necessary to find out if new treatments are more effective than those currently accepted as the best available standard therapy.
 Trials are also essential for new, improved treatments to be adopted, as all treatments and procedures must be scientifically proven before they can be made widely accessible.
 Furthermore, because not all people or cancer tumours are the same, clinical trials are needed in order to test how effective different types and/or combinations of treatments are for different people and tumours.

 Additionally, conducting clinical trials in Australia means patients are able to access new treatments three to five years earlier than if they were conducted overseas.

 Clinical trials are run by teams of researchers at universities, hospitals and private institutions.
 The Australasian Gastro-Intestinal Trials Group (AGITG) coordinates most GI cancer trials in Australia and New Zealand.
-The AGITG has been conducting clinical trials for over 25 years and there are many doctors and research professionals who volunteer their time to conduct these trials.
+The AGITG has been conducting clinical trials for more than 30 years and there are many doctors and research professionals who volunteer their time to conduct these trials.
 Each clinical trial has a Study Chair who is in charge of running the trial and a Principal Investigator (PI) from each institution taking part.

 Clinical trials can fall into several different categories, such as: